Login to Access Speaker Presentations

 Dr. Alison Lees specialises in the epidemiology, detection and control of plant diseases including potato late blight, lettuce downy mildew and the soil-borne potato diseases powdery scab, black dot and rhizoctonia.

 Alison has a particular interest in Integrated Pest Management and provides pathology support to the Hutton’s potato breeders.
 She is one of the coordinators of Euroblight ‘A Late-Blight Network for Europe’ and manages the plant health research funded by Scottish Government’s Rural and Environment Science and Analytical Services (RESAS) Division, the aim of which is to develop strategies for the sustainable control of damaging pests and diseases.

-Dieter Lloyd, Managing Director of PamLloyd Food Marketing and PR
+Dieter Lloyd, Managing Director, PamLloyd Food Marketing & PR

 Dan Parker, Chief Executive, Veg Power